 Elevation Gain: 920m/3,020ft

 In the morning you will be transferred to Arusha National Park to register before setting off with your guide and ranger, required because there is an abundance of wildlife in the forests!
-Walking through the grasslands towards the acacia forest on the southern route, you may spot giraffe and buffalo.
+Walking through the grasslands towards the acacia forest on the southern route, you may spot giraffes and buffalo.
 After roughly 2 hours you will reach the Maio Falls, where you can enjoy a break, then continue through ‘fig tree arch’.
 After approximately 4-5 hours of trekking, you will reach a spectacular viewpoint, before heading on to the huts.

 Overnight Miriakamba Hut

 Continue your trek along a steep track reaching “Mgongo wa Tembo” (elephant back) after approximately 2 hours.
 Low-lying clouds often shroud the rainforest in mist, creating a moody atmosphere.
 Take in the scenery before heading to Saddle Hut.
 The vegetation changes from rainforest to heather and moorland.
 After lunch you may choose to hike Little Meru (3,820m), taking approximately 1½ hours.
 This is great for acclimatization and, weather permitting, will reward you with fantastic views over Arusha National Park and Kilimanjaro.
 A warm meal and early night await you back at the huts.